Bhutan Tour with day hikes-6 days

 Arrival and sightseeing in Paro (2,250m/7,382ft)

-In the morning, we drive to BBS Tower and then hike for 2 hours to Wangditse Gompa on leveled trail with great view of Tashichho Dzong.
+In the morning, we drive to BBS Tower and then hike for 1 hour to Wangditse Gompa on leveled trail with great view of Tashichho Dzong.
 From here, we also get an amazing view of the Samtenling Palace, home to the fourth King and Dorje Drak meditation retreat on the hillside above.
 After touring the Gompa, we return to Thimphu.
+On the way, visit the mini Zoo to see the Takin, national animal of Bhutan.
 After lunch, we visit the King's Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), the nunnery temple, the National Library (which houses ancient manuscripts) and the National Institute of Traditional Medicine.
-We may also visit the Textile Museum, the Handicraft Emporium, the traditional paper factory and the majestic Tashichhodzong.
+We may also visit the Textile Museum, the Handicraft Emporium, the traditional paper factory and the majestic Tashichho Dzong.
 In the evening, we enjoy strolling in the streets of Thimphu and observe the local lifestyle.
 Overnight in Thimphu.

-After breakfast, we enjoy a scenic drive to Punakha with a stop for tea at Dochu La Pass (3,100m), where on a clear day we get spectacular views of the Himalayas.
-From the pass, we drive downhill through the rhododendron, fir and hemlock forests.
-We then pass through rice fields along river banks and reach Punakha.
+After breakfast, we drive to Dochu La Pass (3,100 meters), where on a clear day we can get spectacular views of the Himalayas.
+We will begin 2 hours hike to Lungchutse Monastery from 108 chortens.
+The trail passes through rhododendron forests.
+Walking along the high ridges dotted with colorful Buddhist prayer flags offers us stunning views of Himalayas, plus incredible vistas into the valleys below the pass.
+Hike back to Dochu La Pass.
+After lunch, drive downhill through the rhododendron, fir and hemlock forests.
 On the way, we stop at Metshina Village and take a 20-minute walk through the rice fields to Chimi Lhakhang, which is a fertility temple dedicated to the Divine Madman or Lama Drukpa Kuenley.
 Overnight in Punakha.

-At dawn, we drive 12km north of Punakha and begin our 2-hour hike to Khamsum Yulley Namgyal Chorten.
+At dawn, we drive 12 km north of Punakha and begin our 2-hour hike to Khamsum Yulley Namgyal Chorten.
 It is located on a beautiful hillock called Ngezergang and contains elaborate paintings dedicated to the old sect of Buddhism.
 We hike further towards Punakha.
-On the way back, we visit the Punakha Dzong which was built between 1637 to 1638.
-It is also the second oldest and the second largest dzong in Bhutan.
+On the way back, we visit the Punakha Dzong which was built in 1637.
+It is also the second oldest and the second largest Dzong in Bhutan.
 In the afternoon, we drive to Paro and spend the night there.

 Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
 Therefore, it is likely that we will be taken to the airport by a Himalayan Glacier representative after taking breakfast.